Web Design Firms Eliminated. Enter Automation Software.

 “When something can be successfully automated, it means that its practices and standards are established enough as not to need much human input.
 And this is obviously the beginning.
 There will be a fierce competition about which service can deliver better designs, faster, and with less human intervention.” – UXMag

 Digital publishing revolutionized print publishing.
 Now, web design is being revolutionized in a similar way by automation software.
+You can check out something like this toronto web design services to give you a better idea of how web design is being revolutionized.

 “If You’re A Going to Be A Web Designer, Then You Need to Learn Code”